 Try introducing this into your commission plan!
 This way, you are not having to give away more money, which could lead to a lower profit margin per product, but you are also engaging the members of your team who would much prefer an extra day to recharge their batteries.

 2. Team Support

-Earlier this year we hosted our first mid-year sales retreat, where we gathered the entire team (from near and far) and went offsite for a two-day event.
+Last year we hosted our second mid-year sales retreat, where we gathered the entire team (from near and far) and went offsite for a two-day event.
 We included training, in-depth deal review and of course some fun!
 While the training and ‘work’ portion of the day were the focus, our evenings were filled with socialization.
 Building that camaraderie was just as integral to the event’s success.
 After two days, everyone left feeling energized, appreciated and most importantly, ready to execute.

 Can’t afford or coordinate an event?
 You can get the same kind of benefits from a team dinner or local social event.
 It’s so important for reps to feel supported, especially when things are not going well.
 Show your human side and that connection will go a long way to getting that rep to work a little harder for you.

 There is no denying it; salespeople are naturally competitive, which is what makes them so good at what they do!
 Competitions can really motivate a sales team if done right.
 As opposed to giving individuals commissions for their good sales results, you may be surprised as to just how successful the creation of a healthy rivalry can be.

 A competition does not have to be in-depth, creating more work to monitor and manage.
 A simple leaderboard system can work wonders and really encourage those in your team whom are falling behind and can fire them up.
 The key is providing regular visibility to the Leaderboard or whatever you choose.
 The competitor fire won’t burn if no one sees the standings!
 No one wants to be at the bottom…